+Our research involves: (1) building high-confidence mammalian protein-protein interaction networks using unbiased TAP/MS-based methods, (2) cross-validating the importance of these interactions using biochemical, cell biological and reverse genetic approaches, (3) analyzing the interactors for human disease associations, (4) designing strategies for deconstructing the global networks into smallest functioning units, and (5) detecting evolving network modules.
 Our ongoing studies on the extended tubby family interactome highlight the significance of this general experimental framework for discovering important connections in cellular networks and human diseases, arising from disruption of the primary cilia (ciliopathies).
 Our long-term goal is to utilize this general strategy for building large-scale unbiased protein-protein interaction networks important in human health and disease (Figure 1).

 Currently the research projects in our lab include:

 - Mechanisms of trafficking in and out of cilia

 - Ciliary signaling in development and disease.